what is a real wedding photojournalist?

 we focus on your people, not just your stuff

 But our real passion is for moments.
 I love documenting all the emotions of the day – the joy, the laughter and even the tears.
-At the end of the day, we think a photo of your bridesmaids reacting to seeing you in the dress is just going to be more cherished than a picture of it on a hanger.
+At the end of the day, we think a photo of your bridesmaids reacting to seeing you in your dress is going to be more cherished than a picture of it on a hanger.

 we don’t rely on photoshop tricks or filters

 Photojournalists are bound by strict ethical standards.
 News organizations can’t publish manipulated photos, because they aren’t truthful.
 In Photojournalism, use of Photoshop is limited to basic color correction and cropping.
 The reality of a scene is paramount.
-We learned to compose photos properly in the camera, because you can’t just erase or clone out a distracting element later.
+We learned to compose photos correctly in the camera, because you can’t just erase or clone out a distracting element later.

 While I do have a little more flexibility with my wedding work, I still strive to maintain that authenticity.
 You might notice our colors are bold and vibrant, but they’re real.
 We don’t use filters to make every scene “light and airy,” or uniformly orange.
 When the sky is blue in real life, it’s blue in our photos.